 Estimating time for studying for exams

 Tests are no different.
 Studying for quizzes may only take an hour or two.
 A midterm might require 8 hours.
 A final 20 hours or more.
 Each class will be different, but you’ll learn as you go.
 We’ll show you how to spend way less time than you think you’ll need studying for exams later in this site.

 Develop A Time Mindset

 Everything you do in college is affected by time.
-When you have a handle on how long things take, you can make better decisions about when and where to do them or how safe it is to put them off until later.
+When you have a handle on how long things take, you can make better decisions about when and where to do them, or how safe it is to put them off until later.
 Stop guessing.
-It’s easy to do.

-The thing you’ll notice the most is how all of that worrying about getting things done on time will disappear.
+Time is one of the biggest causes of anxiety in college.
+With a good plan, all of that worrying about getting things done on time will start to disappear.
 You will be in control of your time, it will not be in control of you.